korus-labs/MIDIjourney/README.md

 - **Multiple Layers of Complexity:** Generate everything from simple clips to intricate compositions.
 MIDIjourney adapts to your creative needs.
 - **Color Your Creations:** Use visual cues from the Circle of Fifths to guide your musical choices, offering a smoother workflow and aesthetic harmony.
 - **Musical Memory:** Review your previous interactions with the plugin to ensure your compositions are cohesive and evolving.
-- **Temperature Control;** Dial up the creativity or chaos with an adjustable "temperature" setting.
+- **Temperature Control:** Dial up the creativity or chaos with an adjustable "temperature" setting.
+- **History Feature:** Activate the "History" function to retain a record of previous prompts and interactions, influencing subsequent MIDI clip creations.
+Clear this history at any time by utilizing the "clear" button.

 ## Starting Points and Destinations